DanielSmith/alap/docs/cookbook/accessibility.md

 The placement engine ensures menus stay within the viewport.
 When a menu would overflow, it repositions automatically — no content is hidden off-screen, and the page never scrolls to accommodate a menu.
 If the menu is taller than the available space, it's clamped with a scrollable region.
 Keyboard navigation (arrow keys, Home, End) works correctly within scrollable menus.

 The menus follow the WAI-ARIA menu button pattern.
-Formal WCAG 2.1 AA auditing is planned but not yet complete.